bsnes-emu/bsnes/docs/guides/import.md

 in order for it to be successfully imported.
-Sometimes memory pak filenames end in `(BSROM).sfc`, which will make higan try to import them as regular Super Famicom games, and fail miserably.
+Sometimes memory pak filenames end in `(BSROM).sfc`, which will make higan try to import them as regular Super Famicom games and fail.
 Rename the file and it should work beautifully.

 Playing a game that has a slot for a memory pak